projets-de-fin-session/OAVCT/README.md

      * Enterprise
 * [] User can have information about of OAVCT
 * [] User can **Login or Log out**
+'''
-* #After logging in, the customer can access the following services:
+After logging in, the customer can access the following services:
+'''
 * [] User can see all services
 * [] Launch an expertise reques
 * [] User can  post feed-back